NERC-COVID19-DigitalEnvironmentSprint/ParksInThePandemic_NERCHackathonFour-VisualisingRisk/README.md

 <img src="https://github.com/befriendabacterium/parksinthepandemic/blob/develop/docs/figures/varimplot.png">
 </p>

-After building this model, we use it to predict how busy parks will be over the coming days, based on these variables.
+After building this model (**create.model.R**), we use it to predict how busy parks will be over the coming days, based on these variables.
 The Natural England and OS Greenspace data for each district remain constant for this prediction/forecast, whilst the weather data is brought in from 6-day OpenWeather forecasts.
 A prediction of park busyness (% change from winter baseline) is then made and displayed in our app as a white bar in the bar graph.
 The bar graph is shown per weekday because Google baselines are generated per-weekday, and so a plot per weekday represents a true time series.

 The variable importance plot of our random forest model (above) indicates that temperature was the most important predictor of Google park visit trends, followed closely by rain.
 Day of the week was also important - probably indicating that whether it’s a weekend effects park visits a lot!
 The social science data had a subtler effect on model estimates, but were nonetheless important